-RMA Practice Tests are an ideal way to prepare for your upcoming American Medical Technologists (AMT) Registered Medical Assistant certification (RMT) exam.
-The RMA medical assistant exam is intended to certify that a candidate has the knowledge, skills, and abilities to perform the duties of a Medial Assistant.
+Studying with our free RMA Practice Tests (updated for 2020) is a great way to prepare for your upcoming American Medical Technologists (AMT) Registered Medical Assistant certification (RMA) exam.
+The RMA medical assistant exam certifies that a candidate has the knowledge, skills, and abilities to be a Medical Assistant.
 The RMA exam consists of 200-210 questions on various Medical Assistant job functions (e.g., general, administrative, and clinical).

-Our directory of free RMA practice tests are listed below.
-Taking sample questions is an effective way to study for your Medical Assistant certification exam.
+Reviewing actual RMA questions and answers is the best way to study for your Medical Assistant certification exam.
 Our free AMT-RMA sample tests provide you with an opportunity to assess how well you are prepared for the actual test, and then concentrate on the areas you need work on.

 RMA Practice Tests from Test-Guide.com